 Mission & Vision

 Cada Casa is an educational non-profit that aims to facilitate community-based learning opportunities.
 Our goal is to redefine education as a life-long process that best comes from the sharing of one's passion.
-Through after-school classes, partnering with other organizations, pushing into the classroom, or simply connecting those who want to teach with those who want to learn, Cada Casa believes that more can be accomplished together than apart.
+Through after-school classes, partnering with other organizations in the community, pushing into the classroom, or simply connecting those who want to teach with those who want to learn, Cada Casa believes that our community is the best source of inspired education.

 Community Awareness: One's own environment has a potential for great learning.
 Our instructors come from the community and teach their art, craft, or profession with great passion.
 This contagious passion inspires children to learn from someone who isn't their daily teacher.
 In addition, it teaches the student that to do something, anything, all you have to do is learn.
 And furthermore, that this learning can come from the people around us.